 Here, we're going to see if it's at all possible for a free VPN to unblock Netflix, and we'll look at every way to get a free Netflix VPN that actually works.
 Then you can choose which one sounds like the best fit for you.

 If you want to see the best free Netflix VPNs right away, click the 'Jump To' tab at the top of the page.
 If you want to learn a little more about how they work and what your options are, just keep scrolling.

 How does a free Netflix VPN work?

 A VPN – or virtual private network – encrypts and anonymizes your internet connection by sending it through its own servers.
 You can use them to browse anonymously and even make yourself appear to be in different countries.

 Netflix delivers different shows and movies to people living in certain countries, and you may find that what you want to watch isn’t available – even if you pay for a subscription.
 Using a VPN can help you access this content, whether you're traveling abroad or just want to explore the world's TV.

 The downsides of free Netflix VPNs

-There’s a magical combination of speed, server variety, and a large data limit that you need in order to make a great free Netflix VPN – and that’s not to mention having to be able to actually unblock the streaming site to begin with.
+There’s a magical combination of speed, server variety, and a large data limit that you need in order to make a great free Netflix VPN – and that’s not to mention actually being able to unblock the streaming site to begin with.
 Sadly, there’s not really a free service available that can cover all the bases.

 Every free service is limited in some way, but many fall at the first hurdle because they simply can't access Netflix.
 Even the best free security-focused VPN has drawbacks that make watching Netflix for free difficult or even impossible.